steamship-core/steamship-langchain/examples/chatbot/README.md

 The deployment script will walk you through setting up a package name that you can use for your own instance, if desired.
 This will enable you to modify the example to meet your needs (or just to have fun experimenting with).

+After deployment, switch back to the parent directory (`$ cd ..`) to run the client, etc.
+You'll need to update the `package_handle` in the client to match your new deployment.

 ### api.py